 By default, the security mechanism of WLanguage is triggered only if the line containing the compilation error is run.

 For example, if a function not allowed in the current product is found in a loop (IF), the security mechanism of WLanguage will be triggered only if the line containing this function is run.

 Availability of the function

-InWebMode is available for all the products to allow for a multi-product code.
+InWebMode can be used in all IDEs to allow for cross-platform code.
 Functions or procedures that use InWebMode can be shared between several products without generating any compilation error.